-- The program requires a minimum of 64 semester credits of post-baccalaureate study. - At least 24 semester credits must be completed within the EdS program at Andrews University.
-This course plan must include at least two-thirds of the required minimum of credits in course work numbered 500 and above. - Major requirements for the completion of the program are determined by the individual department offering the degree. - A cognate in an appropriate supportive area may be required. - Two educational foundations courses: EDFN500 and one of the following: Historical (EDFN517), Philosophical (EDFN610), Psychological (EDPC514, 515, 516, 520, 680), Sociological (EDFN689), or Theological (EDFN688). - The student must submit evidence of competence in understanding and conducting investigations in his/her field of study.
+- The student must submit evidence of competence in understanding and conducting investigations in his/her field of study.
 Depending on the particular program, a student may fulfill this requirement by doing one or more of the following: - 1.
 Course work in research and/or statistics. - 2.
 An advanced project featuring the systematic development of a significant educational product. - 3.
 A research study. - The minimum GPA required for completion of the program is 3.20 figured on all course work included as a part of the EdS program. - A minimum of two years work experience in the field of education or appropriate clinical experience is required before the degree is granted.
 The individual department determines the appropriateness of the experience.